institutional access

 DOJ investigating University of California over ‘potential race- and sex-based’ hiring discrimination

-• The investigation is centered on the UC 2030 Capacity Plan, which may violate Title VII of the Civil Rights Act of 1964 by establishing unlawful employment quotas based on race and sex.
+• The investigation follows accusations that the UC system's diversity goals might violate Title VII of the Civil Rights Act of 1964, which prohibits employment discrimination.

 Insights by Ground AI